finogeeks/finogeeks.github.io/en/neuronkit/insights/Sandboxing_for_agents.md

 permalink: /en/neuronkit/insights/sandboxing-for-agents/
 ---

-## Sandboxing for Agentic Systems — A Technical White Paper

 ## Executive summary

 Agentic systems — software that uses models to plan, decide, and act (often by executing scripts or controlling UIs) — amplify both capability and risk.
 Running untrusted agent-generated actions (code, browser automation, file operations, network requests) requires strong, well-architected isolation so that a single malicious or buggy agent cannot escalate to a full system compromise or data exfiltration.